sandryaw06/cenit_screencasts/README.md

-# Generate an screncast with a presentation.json
+# Generate an screencast with a presentation.json

 ```batch
 cd scripts